Yiyi-Luo/ReactNative-MemoryGame/README.md

   - Much easier to learn if you know JavaScript
 - **Adoption**: Used by major apps like Instagram, Discord, and Walmart  rd, Walmart

+# History of React Native

+React Native was first announced by Facebook (now Meta) in 2015!
+Here's an interesting timeline:

+### 2015
+- **March**: Facebook announces React Native at React.js Conf
+- **March 26**: React Native becomes open source
+- Initial release only supported iOS

+### 2015 (September)
+- Android support added
+- Companies like Instagram and Airbnb start adopting it

+### 2016-2018
+- **Massive adoption period**
+- Major companies switch to React Native:
+  - Facebook Ads Manager
+  - Instagram
+  - Discord
+  - Walmart
+  - UberEats
+  - Skype

+### 2019-2020
+- New architecture announced
+- Improved performance
+- Better native module support

+### 2022-2023
+- "The New Architecture" released
+- Key features introduced:
+  - **Fabric**: New rendering system
+  - **Turbo Modules**: Better native bridge
+  - Improved performance and stability

+### 2024 (Current)
+- Used by thousands of apps
+- Very stable and mature
+- Large ecosystem of libraries
+- Strong community support

+---

+### Why React Native Was Revolutionary

+#### Before React Native
+- Developers HAD to:
+  - Use **Swift/Objective-C** for iOS
+  - Use **Java/Kotlin** for Android
+  - Maintain **two separate codebases**
+  - Have **two different development teams**

+#### After React Native
+- One codebase for both platforms
+- Use **JavaScript/React** (more developers are familiar with this)
+- Faster development
+- Smaller teams needed

+---

+### Conclusion
+React Native solved a huge pain point in mobile development.
+The ability to **write once and run on both platforms** was a game-changer, especially for smaller companies that couldn't afford separate iOS and Android teams.

 # Setting Up Expo Go and Creating a React Native App

 ## Step 1: Install Expo Go